How To Cook With Olive Oil

 Stop worrying about smoke point.
 Headlines and newspapers thrive on headlines that throw readers into a panic.
 But there’s truly no need to worry or obsess.

 Most households only need to cook on low to medium high heat.
-And oils, including olive oil, only begin to smoke when left on high heat for extended periods of time.
+And olive oil only begins to smoke when left on high heat for extended periods of time.
+Read more about smoke point here.

-• Heat olive oil on high heat
+• Heat oil on high heat

 How To Make Italian Soffritto